Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 ### Databases and MongoDB

+To start up mongoDB for me: "/Users/Justice/mongodb/bin/mongod.exe --dbpath /Users/Justice/mongodb-data"

 We are working on a task manager project to explore more about MongoDB
 NO-SQL: "Not Only Structured Query Language"
+In the tutorial we used Robo 3T which has now been changed to Studio 3T for the GUI

+## Mongo DB native driver for node

+to install mongoDB node driver "npm install mongodb@6.11"